Plan Your Trip

 Locating the six-digit stop ID

-Locate the six-digit stop ID at the top right of the bus stop sign
+• Look at the top right corner of the bus stop sign.

 Three different bus stop sign designs, with a magnified graphic showing where to find Bus Stop IDs.